Octobay/docs/README.md

 ### Tipping/Inviting

 Any Ethereum account can send funds to any GitHub user.
-If the user is new to OctoBay, one of our oracles will send an email invitation or mention the user on GitHub and Twitter, if no public email address is available.
-The user creates an Ethereum account and can withdraw the deposit via a gasless meta transaction, that is prepaid by the deposit and handled by our Gas Station Network relayer.
+If the user is new to OctoBay, one of our oracles will send an email invitation or mention the user on GitHub (and Twitter, if available).
+The user creates a wallet and can withdraw the deposit via a gasless meta transaction, that is prepaid by the deposit and handled by our Gas Station Network relayer.

 ![image](https://user-images.githubusercontent.com/6792578/107778410-5539ff00-6d44-11eb-95a6-c3d652c180c0.png)